 The focus of the senior year in Health Education is to reinforce material covered in previous years on topics including, wellness, nutrition, social and emotional health, interpersonal communication, decision making, goal setting, sexual harassment and relationships.
 Information pertaining to interpersonal relationships, human sexuality, pregnancy, birth, parenting, genetics and contraception will be presented.
 Additionally, relevant topics related to the use/abuse of alcohol, tobacco, and drugs will be studied.
 New Jersey content-specific mandated topics would also be discussed to include: abstinence, sexual assault prevention, bullying prevention and domestic violence education.
+The Physical Education portion of this course includes a variety of activities selected from among the following: football, soccer, volleyball, basketball, softball, weight training, badminton, tennis, pickle ball, floor hockey, ultimate frisbee and personal fitness/nutrition.
+Written and performance assessments are used to determine mastery in this course

-OPTII OPTION II 5.0 Credits
+OPTII OPTION II